 - the impact on persons who report or assist in dealing with improper conduct;

-- matters that the ICAC considers have seriously affected, or may seriously affect, the ICAC's ability to perform the ICAC's functions, including the following:
+- matters that the Commissioner considers have seriously affected, or may seriously affect, the Commissioner's ability to perform his functions, including the following:

 - adequacy of resources available to the ICAC.

-Any general report is in addition to the mandatory report the ICAC must provide in relation to the results of an audit or review.
+Any general report is in addition to the mandatory report the Commissioner must provide in relation to the results of an audit or review.

 A general report must contain information as to the factual basis on which the ICAC expresses any opinions in the report, but the ICAC is not required to include details about specific investigations, unless the ICAC considers it in the public interest to do so.